 One of my biggest struggles with pregnancy so far has been getting enough protein.
-Regular sources of protein like meat, eggs, and dairy honestly just don’t sound good.
+Regular sources of protein like meat, eggs, and dairy honestly just don’t sound good as much as I love this sausage breakfast casserole.
 Honestly, they sound pretty terrible right now.

 The problem is that if I don’t eat a good amount of protein in all of my meals, I feel sick.
 It’s this double-edged sword that I just can’t seem to get right.

 So I’ve had to find other things to eat to get my protein – things that actually sound good.

 These trail mix cookies came about because I went to the store and couldn’t find anything that sounded like what I wanted.
 Something chewy, filling, protein rich, and without too much added sugar.

 I found this recipe and decided to tweak it to my liking and add in extra protein with my family’s favorite Vital Protein Collagen Peptides.
 They’re flavorless and odorless – the perfect way to add more protein to pretty much anything.
 Their dark chocolate peptides would be amazing in these too if you want more of a chocolatey flavor to your cookies!

 And since trail mix has been keeping me alive during this pregnancy, I decided to go ahead and make these cookies reminiscent of my favorite trail mix with peanut butter (instead of peanuts), dried fruit, chopped walnuts, and of course mini M&Ms. If you want to skip the added sugar, you could totally do sugar-free chocolate chips too.